GerHobbelt/gumbo-parser/README.md

 validators, templating languages, and refactoring and analysis tools.

-This repository is a fork of [original GitHub repository](https://github.com/google/gumbo-parser) which has been archived by the owner on Feb 16, 2023 and is no longer maintained.
+This repository is a fork of [original GitHub repository](https://github.com/google/gumbo-parser) which has been archived by the owner on Feb 16, 2023 and has not seen any development since 2016.

 Goals & features: